AhmedK3019/Zarf-Token/README.md

 **Acknowledgments:**

 This project was developed under the supervision of Dr. Mervat, following Agile methodology principles.
-We would like to thank:
+We would like to sincerely thank:

-- Our course instructors for guidance and support
+- Dr. Noha Hamid for her constructive criticism, guidance and support
-- The student community for feedback and requirements gathering
+- ACL TAs for their guidance and support
+- All the free online resources
 - Open-source community for the amazing tools and frameworks that made this possible

 **Inspiration & Resources:**

 - MERN Stack documentation and best practices
+- The Pragmatic Programmer ~ Andy Hunt and Dave Thomas
 - Agile methodology guidelines
 - Open-source project management tools